-The Act recognises that the AIHW's many data suppliers may attach such conditions to the use of their data as they deem appropriate, and the latter exceptions listed above are expressly subject to compliance with any written terms and conditions imposed by data suppliers.
+The Act recognises that the AIHW's many data suppliers may attach conditions to the use of their data as they deem appropriate.
+The exceptions listed above are expressly subject to compliance with any written terms and conditions imposed by data suppliers.